-The Corporation's JACAM and PureChem production specialty chemicals brands operate in the US and in the WCSB, with an emphasis on servicing the major oil and natural gas liquids resource plays.
+The Corporation's JACAM, and PureChem production specialty chemicals brands operate in the US and in the WCSB respectively, with an emphasis on servicing the major oil and natural gas liquids resource plays.
 The Corporation's JACAM division manufactures and sells both retail and wholesale, a complete line of production and specialty chemicals designed for both the oil and natural gas production and industrial markets.
-The Corporation's PureChem division designs, blends, and sells specialty drilling fluids for the Corporation's various drilling fluids business and designs, blends, and sells fracture stimulation and production chemicals for oil and gas producers in the WCSB.
+The Corporation's JACAM division also designs, manufactures and sells chemicals used in the stimulation and fracturing markets through its Stim Rock subsidiary.
+The Corporation's PureChem division designs, blends, and sells specialty drilling fluids for the Corporation's various drilling fluids business and designs, blends, and sells fracture stimulation and production chemicals for Operators in the WCSB.